BharathwajManoharan/SRM_CSE_NOTES_PART_01/CODE_OF_CONDUCT.md

 # Code of Conduct

-As contributors and maintainers of this repository, we are committed to fostering an inclusive, respectful, and harassment-free environment for everyone.
-We expect all contributors to adhere to the following code of conduct:
+We, as contributors and maintainers, are committed to creating a friendly and inclusive environment for everyone involved in this repository.
+We expect all participants to adhere to the following Code of Conduct.
+By participating, you are agreeing to the terms outlined below.

-## Our Pledge

-- Be respectful and considerate towards others, regardless of their background, experience, or opinions.
-- Value and welcome diverse perspectives and ideas.
-- Exercise empathy and kindness in all interactions.

 ## Expected Behavior

-- Be polite and professional in your communication.
+- Be respectful and considerate towards others.
-- Use inclusive language and avoid any form of discriminatory or offensive remarks.
+- Use welcoming and inclusive language.
-- Be open to constructive feedback and differing viewpoints.
+- Be open to constructive feedback and ideas.
+- Be collaborative and supportive of fellow contributors.
-- Respect the boundaries and privacy of others.
+- Respect the diversity of opinions, experiences, and backgrounds of others.
-- Collaborate and work together in a positive and supportive manner.
+- Exercise empathy and understanding towards others' perspectives.

 ## Unacceptable Behavior

-The following behaviors are considered unacceptable within this community:
+The following behaviors are considered unacceptable and will not be tolerated:

-- Harassment, discrimination, or intimidation in any form.
+- Harassment, discrimination, or any form of offensive behavior.
-- Offensive, derogatory, or insulting comments.
-- Trolling, flaming, or personal attacks.
+- Insulting, demeaning, or derogatory comments or personal attacks.
-- Publishing others' private information without permission.
+- Intimidation, threats, or any form of unwelcome conduct.
+- Spamming, trolling, or disruptive behavior.
-- Any other behavior that is deemed inappropriate or disrespectful.
+- Any other behavior that creates an uncomfortable or hostile environment.

 ## Reporting and Enforcement

-If you witness or experience any unacceptable behavior, please promptly report it to the project maintainers.
-All reports will be reviewed and investigated thoroughly.
-The project maintainers are responsible for determining the appropriate course of action, which may include warnings, temporary or permanent bans, or other actions deemed necessary.
+If you encounter any instances of unacceptable behavior or have concerns regarding violations of this Code of Conduct, please report it immediately by contacting the project maintainers at [email address or contact information].
+All reports will be reviewed and investigated promptly and will remain confidential.

+Anyone found to engage in behavior that violates this Code of Conduct may face consequences, including temporary or permanent bans from participation in this repository.

+## Scope

+This Code of Conduct applies to all spaces related to this repository, including discussions, issues, pull requests, and any other form of communication or collaboration.

 ## Attribution

-This Code of Conduct is adapted from the Contributor Covenant (version 2.0
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

+## Acknowledgment

+We appreciate everyone who contributes to making this repository a welcoming and inclusive environment for all.
+Thank you for your cooperation and support in creating a positive community!